Artikash/Minimap-Trainer/README.md

 # Starcraft 2 Minimap Trainer

+Program to train minimap awareness in Starcraft 2 (and other games)

 How it works:
 If you entered your settings into the config file enter "yes" without quotes to "Use preset settings?"